Curriculum Intent Statement

 Sport has a high profile at Whiston Junior and Infant School, and pupils are introduced to a huge variety of activities.
 Traditional sports such as netball and football are complimented by cricket, golf, table tennis, running, athletics, tag rugby, dance, gymnastics, cheerleading, and seasonal weekly swimming sessions.
 Giving sport a focus across Whiston Junior and Infant School has engaged many children including children with SEN.

 The school also excels in art – providing quality opportunities for students to share their creative talents.
-Our art gallery showcases whole school projects such as ‘Arica,’ ‘Lest we Forget’ and The Tin Forest’ celebrate artistic and creative achievement.
+Our art gallery showcases whole school projects such as ‘Arica,’ ‘Lest we Forget’ and The Tin Forest’ and celebrates artistic and creative achievement.

 Subject leaders play an important part in the success of our curriculum by leading a regular programme of monitoring, evaluation and review.
 The innovative practice across Whiston provides a strong foundation and opportunities for children to work in teams and develop social skills both indoors and out.
 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality teaching, supported by targeted, proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on pupil outcomes.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.
 High quality visits and visitors into Whiston are also well designed to enhance the curriculum.